bbbradsmith/hatariB/README.md

   * Whenever a new floppy disk is added (*Load Content*, or *Load New Disk*), the saved copy will be substituted for the original if it exists.
 (Also, if you want to return to the original disk, you can delete it from *saves/*.)
   * If the *System > Save Floppy Disks* core option is disabled, only the original copy of the file will be used, and the *saves/* folder will not be accessed.
 However, the modified disk images will still persist in memory for the duration of the session, until you close the content.
   * Only the two currently inserted disks are included in savestates.
 If there are other disks in your loaded collection, they may take on their most recent version from the *saves/* folder next time you open this content.
 A savestate will not be able to restore them to an earlier version.
   * Floppy disks in *saves/* must have a unique filename.
 Try not to use generic names like *savedisk.st*, and instead include the game title in its filename.
+(Even if contained within a *ZIP* the save disk filename should be unique.)
   * If possible, it is recommended that save disks for games use the *ST* format, because it is the simplest and least error prone format.
 You can download a prepared blank disk here: **[blank.st](../../raw/main/blank.st)**.
   * The images written to *saves/* will be standard Atari ST image formats, and you should be able to load them in other emulators if you wish.
   * Note that Hatari is not able to simulate the formatting of a blank disk in-emulator.
 The [stand-alone version of Hatari](https://hatari.tuxfamily.org/download.html) has a utility in its menu that can be used to create a blank ST file.
 A different Atari ST emulator [Steem.SSE](https://sourceforge.net/projects/steemsse/) can simulate the formatting process.